ibm-cloud-docs/sap/sap-offerings-hana-iaas-intel-bm-vpc.md

 To ensure a higher level of availability and failure resilience, RAID10 logical volumes are built on-top the under-laying NVMEs, based on Linux’s logical volume manager.

 These steps show a step-by-step guide for setting up the volume groups, logical volumes, and file systems.
-Size information differs and can be retrieved from the storage table.
+Size information differs and can be retrieved from the storage layout table.

 1. Log in to the OS and install the lvm2 package, if not installed already.

     ```
     [root@mx2d-metal-96x768 ~]# yum install lvm2
     ```
-    This command applies to RHEL, on SLES use ‘zypper in’ instead.
+    This command applies to RHEL, on SLES use ‘zypper install’ instead.

 2. Create the volume groups.